MapManagement/Countdown/README.md

     - [x] customized layout should be used for all modes
 - [ ] adding stop watch mode
     - [ ] saving time properly if stop watch is stopped
-        - [ ] use of oldSeconds and newSeconds
+        - [x] using oldSeconds and newSeconds
 - [x] adding toolbar for mode transition